Trail Changes and Updatesadmin2022-09-13T17:05:44-04:00

 THE SHELTER SITUATION

-There are more shelters on the trail than those at our association maintains.
+There are more shelters on the trail than those that our association maintains.
 In Pittsburg, Ramblewood Cabins and Campground maintains a lean-to.
 It’s available for a fee.
 At Deer Mt.
 Campground there is a four-sided camp that can be reserved for a fee.

 On Mt.
 Cabot in the Kilkenny division of the national forest, the Mt.
 Cabot watchman’s cabin is available on a first-come first-served basis.
 It holds up to eight people.
 In the Whites, on the Dry River Trail about a mile north of the Cohos Trail route reposes the Dry River Shelter.